-The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by Reigate School.
-They will consider whether Reigate School has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.
+The ESFA will not normally reinvestigate the substance of complaints and cannot overturn the decision about a complaint.
+Their role is to make sure the complaint is handled properly by following a published procedure that complies with part 7 of the Education (Independent School Standards) Regulations 2014.